Catch Me If You Can: Plot

-In 1967, Carl tracks down Frank in his mother's hometown of Montrichard, France and manages to trick him into being arrested.
-He is incarcerated in a French prison in Marseille where he becomes very ill due to its poor conditions.
-Carl takes Frank on a flight back to the United States.
-As they approach, Carl informs him that his father has died.
-Grief-stricken, Frank escapes from the plane and reaches the house of his mother who now has a daughter with Barnes.
+In 1967, Carl tracks down Frank in his mother's hometown of Montrichard, France, and convinces him to surrender to the French police.
+Frank is immediately arrested and taken into French custody, but Carl assures him that he will get him extradited back to the U.S.

+Picking back up once more in 1969, Carl takes Frank on a flight back to the U.S. As they approach, Carl informs Frank that Frank Sr. has died.
+Grief-stricken, Frank escapes from the plane and reaches the house of his mother, who now has a daughter with Barnes.
 Frank surrenders to Carl and is sentenced to 12 years in a maximum-security prison.

 Carl occasionally visits Frank.
-During one visit, he shows him a fraud check from a case he is working on.
-Frank immediately figures out that the bank teller was involved in the fraud.
+During one visit, he shows him a fraudulent check from a case on which he is working.
+Frank immediately deduces that the bank teller was involved in the fraud.
 Impressed, Carl convinces the FBI to allow him to serve the remainder of his sentence working for the FBI Financial Crimes Unit.
-Frank agrees but soon grows restless about the tedious office work.
+Frank agrees, but soon grows restless doing the tedious office work.

-One weekend, Frank prepares to impersonate a pilot again and is intercepted by Carl, who is willing to let him continue with his con, assuring him that no one is chasing him and that it's his choice.
-Frank returns to work and discusses another fraud case with Carl, who questions him about how he cheated at the Louisiana Star Bar exam but Frank reveals that he studied and passed it, which makes Carl smile.
+One weekend, Frank prepares to impersonate a pilot again and is intercepted by Carl, who is willing to let him continue with his con, assuring him that no one is chasing him and that it is his choice.
+Frank returns to work and discusses another fraud case with Carl, who asks him how he cheated on the Louisiana State Bar exam.
+Frank tells him he studied and passed it.
+Carl smiles and asks Frank if he is telling the truth, but Frank does not answer, instead giving Carl input on a new fraud case.

-A postscript states that Frank lived for 26 years in the Midwestern United States with his wife, with whom he has had three sons, remains friends with Carl, and has built a successful living as one of the world's leading experts on bank fraud and forgery.
+A postscript says that Frank lived for 26 years in the Midwestern United States with his wife, with whom he had three sons, remained friends with Carl, and made a living as a leading expert on bank fraud and forgery in the FBI.